fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 # Kolibri

 Kolobri is a keymap for small ergonomic/split keyboards with 3x5 keys and 2 thumb keys per hand.
-It is inspired by the elegance and conceptual clarity of Miryoku by Manna Harbour, but is designed from first principles with its own design choices and trade-offs.

-It is designed to be fully functional, comfortable to use, easy to learn and well suited for fast typing and programming.
+It is designed to be fully functional, comfortable and intuitive to use, easy to learn and well suited for fast typing and programming.
 Major highlights are:

 * Shift, AltGr and layer keys on thumbs
-* Space, Tab, '_' and Apostrophe on thumbs
 * Bottom-row mod-taps for remaining modifiers
+* Space, Tab, Underscore and Apostrophe on thumbs
 * Per-key mod-tap configuration to favour "tap" on fingers and Space, "hold" on other thumb keys
-* Non-AltGr letters, symbols and numbers accessible with at most one modifier (either Shift or Symbol layer key)
+* Non-AltGr letters, symbols and numbers accessible with at most one modifier (either Shift or Sym layer key)
 * Most frequent keys on the home row: numbers, arrows, editing, Esc
-* Function layer can be locked
+* Fn layer can be locked
 * Options for left or right-handed thumb clusters and Function layers

-## About the Name

-Kolibri was the brand of the first typewriter I ever used as a kid, even before I had a computer.
-It was an elegant and well-built mechanical typewriter with a low profile, that came in its own faux-leather carrying case for luggability.
-You can read more about it on [typewriterreview.com](https://typewriterreview.com/2015/11/19/groma-kolibri/).
+_[Groma Kolibri](https://typewriterreview.com/2015/11/19/groma-kolibri/) was the brand of my father's mechanical typewriter, the first I ever learned typing on as a kid.
 Kolibri is also the German word for hummingbird.
-That makes it a fitting name for a keymap designed for small keyboards.
+Those two associations make it a fitting name for a small keyboard layout._

-# Motivation and Concepts

-The goal is to design a keyboard layout for small ergonomic/split keyboards that is comfortable, fully functional, suitable for programming, supports AltGr for international layouts, enables fast typing, and is easy to remember and learn.

-The 3x5 form factor with 3 thumb keys per hand is favoured by many for ergonomics, with all keys within easy reach of their fingers and thumbs.
-It turns out that a fully functional keyboard is possible even with only 2 thumb keys.
-A layout that fits that size can be expanded to fit almost any keyboard.

-For full functionality and comfort, all combinations of modifiers (Shift, Ctrl, Alt, Gui) plus any key should be possible to type without contorting the hands.
-The thumbs can only hold two modifiers at the same time.
-When one thumb is holding down a layer switching key, only one additional thumb-modifier is possible.
-Therefore most modifiers have to be assigned to fingers, with no more than one modifier per finger.
-The most common way to do that on a 3x5 layout, without preventing fast typing, is with mod-tap, where the same key has two different functions when it is held or tapped.
-Modifier keys must be duplicated on both hands to avoid contortions and to make modifying any key possible.

-My experiments with mod-taps on the home row were not encouraging.
-Especially with Shift as a mod-tap on a home-row key, there is frequent ambiguity between mod+tap or tap+tap that can hurt typing flow.
-Moving mod-taps to less frequently used bottom-row keys helps.
-Moving Shift to a thumb key further makes it possible to configure mod-tap per-key to unambiguously favour "tap" on fingers and Space, and "hold" on other thumb keys, including Shift and layer keys.

-Shift and AltGr are conceptually layer switching keys.
-Placing them both on thumb keys along with actual layer switching keys emphasizes this idea while minimizing the use of problematic mod-tap keys in the main typing area.

-# Design Choices and Constraints

-* 3x5 with 2 thumb keys per hand
-* Shift, AltGr and layer keys on the thumbs
-* Bottom-row mods for Ctrl, Gui, Alt
-* Space and Tab on thumbs on the base layer
-* Only one Space and one Shift key
-* Use home row for most frequent keys on layers: editing, navigation, numbers
-* Esc on the home row for use in Vim

-With Shift and AltGr on thumb keys, there are not enough thumb keys left for many Miryoku-style one-handed layers.
-Therefore this keymap uses fewer layers, which span both hands.
-That means, mod-tap modifiers are needed on both hands on all layers to allow all modifier+key combinations.

-It also means that thumb+finger key on the same hand is a common occurrence with this keymap with all Shift, AltGr and layer keys.

-Shift and AltGr must be on opposite thumbs to allow them to be combined.
-Space and Tab on the base layer must be modifiable with Shift.

-Right-handed users would place Shift on the left thumb so it can be used as a modifier with the mouse.
-Left-handed users with a left-hand mouse would place Shift on the right thumb.
-Consequently, Space and Tab will be on the thumb of the other (the dominant) hand.
-The layer descriptions below assume right-handedness.
-However, a version with flipped thumb-cluster is available for left-handed users.

-Layers can only use one of Shift or AltGr, but not both, because one thumb is already holding the layer switching key.
-The Number+Symbol layer can be designed to work without Shift, so it can use AltGr.
-This has the added benefit that all symbols that don't need AltGr, are reachable with a single modifier, either Shift or the layer key.

-Navigation+Function and (optional) Mouse layers need Shift (e.g. for highlighting text) but don't need AltGr.

-Mod-tap keys require two presses in quick succession to enable key-repeat.
-Therefore keys that are frequently used with key-repeat, such as arrow keys, should not be placed on bottom-row modifier keys.

 # Layer Design

 The basic keyboard functionality is on three layers: Base (e.g. Colemak or QWERTY), num+sym, nav+fn.
-A fourth layer adds keyboard control (backlight, reset, etc.), media keys and macros.
+A fourth ctrl+macro layer adds keyboard control (backlight, reset, etc.), media keys and macros.
+It is activated by holding both layer keys.

+The nav+fn layer can be locked.
+In this mode the nav+fn layer key temporarily activates a base-layer overlay to allow inserting a few characters without unlocking nav+fn.
+The num+sym layer can also be activated on top of the locked nav+fn layer.

-Combining the two layer switching keys can reach the ctrl+macro layer.
-An optional mouse layer can be enabled via the locked nav+fn layer (see below).
+An optional mouse layer can be enabled via the locked nav+fn layer.
+With more thumb keys per hand it could have a dedicated layer key on the base layer.

 Ctrl, Gui and Alt modifiers are consistent across all layers, in the outer columns of the bottom row.